5 Must-Have Canon Lenses for Iceland Landscape Photography

 5 Essential Canon Lenses for Iceland Photography

 Before we dive in, let us preface this real quick - we photograph with Canon gear, and as a result this article will be specifically referencing Canon lenses that we have used while traveling in Iceland.
 If you shoot with another brand like Nikon, Sony, Olympus, etc. you should be able to find a comparable lens, so most of the information provided should be useful for you anyways.
-Also, as we strive to be transparent with you, included in this section will be referral links to Amazon, where if a lens is purchased we make a small commission.
+Also, as we strive to be transparent with you, included in this section will be referral links to Amazon, where if a lens is purchased we make a small commission at absolutely no additional cost to you.

 Without further ado, let's chat about our 5 essential Canon lenses for photographing Iceland: